t3r6/pkdocs/docs/guides/trickjumping/pk-tj-howto.md

 Just run the `DM_RACE` map the usual way in the FFA mode.

-The only thing that you may need to change when playing those is disabling `RocketFix`:
+The only thing that you may need to change when playing those is disabling `RocketFix` on the PK++ servers:

 ```
 /callvote rocketfix 0